 Foreign manufacturers must appoint a local in-country representative in Mexico called the Mexico Registration Holder (MRH).
 Confirm the information of the distributor(s) in the application materials.

 Compile a technical dossier in accordance with COFEPRIS guidelines and specific to the device, classification, and route.
+Prepare and organize the following documents:

 Upon successful completion of review, COFEPRIS will issue a registration certificate and an operating license, authorizing manufacturers to legally import and market their device in Mexico.